vuex-asr/vuex-asr/docs/learn-by-example/hello-world-of-2-way-binding.md

 ```
 and that's all.

-If you now change the contents of the message in the input field that is rendered you'll see that also the message in the `example-message` component is updated. cool right 😎
+If you now change the contents of the message in the input field that is rendered you'll see that also the message in the `example-message` component is updated.

-But as I already stated VUEX-ASR was created with the intention of making building large-scale applications easier, so let's jump to the next subject of Aliasing where we can see how we could use aliasing to make reusability of components a breeze.
+As already stated before vuex-asr was created with the intention of making building large-scale applications easier, we've already discussed aliasing in the 'getters' example but let's how we could use aliasing to make reusability of components a breeze in the next chapter.